rk-javahub/docker/README.md

 8. docker rm mysql-latest (To delete container.
 Note: first stop the container before deleting it)
 9. docker inspect mysql-latest (To get the information about container)
 10. docker logs mysql-latest (To check the logs of the container)
-11. docker exec -it mysql-latest mysql -u root -p (To access the MySQL server inside a Docker container, you can use the following command) docker exec -it: This command allows you to run a command inside a running container.
+11. docker exec -it mysql-latest mysql -u root -p (To access the MySQL server inside a Docker container, you can use the following command.
+Use Ctrl + D to come outside mysql script window) docker exec -it: This command allows you to run a command inside a running container.
 The -it flags provide an interactive terminal session.
     <container_name>: Replace this with the name of your MySQL container.
 You can find the name using docker ps.
     mysql -u root -p: This command starts the MySQL client.
 You'll be prompted for the root password you set when creating the container.
-12.
+12. docker rmi <image name> (To delete images)
+13. docker system prune -a (delete each and everything)
+14.